Chapter One: The First Step

 "I'll take that as a no."

 Ash lightly ran his fingers through Pichu's thin fur and felt a slight current run through him, though it wasn't painful.
-It made him shiver, but the electricity Pichu's body gave off was just a side effect of his Static Ability.
+It made him shiver, but the electricity Pichu's body gave off was just a side effect of Static.

-Across the fire, Leaf took out her own pokeball and set her newly captured Spearow loose.
-The bird looked like he had been beaten down quite thoroughly, and was too tired to even give his trainer that classic Spearow glare.
+Across the fire, Leaf took out her own Poke Ball and set her newly captured Spearow loose.
+The bird looked like it had been beaten down quite thoroughly, and was too tired to even give his trainer the classic Spearow glare.

 Spearow just nodded exhaustedly and Ash quietly whistled.
-Saur had really done a number on Spearow to have knocked all the fire out of the small bird.
-The knowledge that flying types had an inherent advantage over grass types apparently meant nothing in the face of the Bulbasaur's aggressive battling style.
+Saur had really done a number on Spearow to have knocked all the fight out of the small bird.
+The knowledge that flying-types had an inherent advantage over grass-types apparently meant nothing in the face of the Bulbasaur's aggressive battling style.

 Leaf evidently agreed with him.
-She frowned with worry when Spearow failed to even squawk an objection and gently sprayed the Potion over the injuries Saur had inflicted.
-The bird initially flinched away from the stinging sensation brought on by the rapid healing process a Potion instigated, but relaxed once the pain of his wounds started to fade away.
+She frowned with worry when Spearow failed to even squawk an objection and gently sprayed the potion over the injuries Saur had inflicted.
+The bird initially flinched away from the stinging sensation brought on by the rapid healing process a potion instigated, but relaxed once his wounds started to fade away.